Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ### Weapon targeting filter

 - You can now specify which targets or houses a weapon can fire at.
 This also affects weapon selection, other than certain special cases where the selection is fixed.
+  - Note that `CanTarget` explicitly requires either `all` or `empty` to be listed for the weapon to be able to fire at cells containing no TechnoTypes.

 In `rulesmd.ini`:
 ```ini